Ultrasound

 Diagnostic ultrasound can be used to detect, diagnose or monitor:

-- Heart problems — ultrasound exams can make it possible to detect clots within the heart, evaluate damage after a heart attack, diagnose heart defects or an enlarged heart, and heart and artery diseases.
+- Heart problems — Ultrasound exams can make it possible to detect clots within the heart, evaluate damage after a heart attack, diagnose heart defects or an enlarged heart, and heart and artery diseases.

-- Abdominal disorders — ultrasound may be used to detect gallstones, or check for problems in the liver, kidneys, pancreas or spleen.
+- Abdominal disorders — Ultrasound may be used to detect gallstones, or check for problems in the liver, kidneys, pancreas or spleen.

-- Blood vessel problems — ultrasound studies of veins and arteries in the neck, leg and other parts of the body may show problems such as enlargements that could burst and cause internal bleeding or a narrowing of the main artery leading to the brain, which could lead to stroke.
+- Blood vessel problems — Ultrasound studies of veins and arteries in the neck, leg and other parts of the body may show problems such as enlargements that could burst and cause internal bleeding or a narrowing of the main artery leading to the brain, which could lead to stroke.

-- Eye disorders — the ultrasound transducer can be placed on the eyelid to detect swelling, bleeding or foreign objects in the eye.
+- Eye disorders — The ultrasound transducer can be placed on the eyelid to detect swelling, bleeding or foreign objects in the eye.

-- Cancer — ultrasound can locate lumps in organs or tissues, and can often show the difference between fluid-filled cysts and cancerous tumors.
+- Cancer — Ultrasound can locate lumps in organs or tissues, and can often show the difference between fluid-filled cysts and cancerous tumors.
 It can also help detect prostate cancer and monitor treatment.

-- Pelvic disorders — ultrasound can help determine the cause of pain or bleeding in the reproductive organs of women.
+- Pelvic disorders — Ultrasound can help determine the cause of pain or bleeding in the reproductive organs of women.

-- Other problems — ultrasound may be used when imaging the breasts, examining the thyroid gland in the neck and when inserting a needle to obtain fluid from the lungs.
+- Other problems — Ultrasound may be used when imaging the breasts, examining the thyroid gland in the neck and when inserting a needle to obtain fluid from the lungs.

 There is no pain involved with the ultrasound exam.
 However, you may feel mild pressure from the transducer or some discomfort from lying or sitting in certain positions.